spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-appservice-slack.md

     * Invite the bot user to both the Slack and Matrix channels you would like to bridge using `/invite @slackbot` for slack and `/invite @slackbot:MY.DOMAIN` for matrix.

-    * Determine the "channel ID" that Slack uses to identify the channel, which can be found in the url https://XXX.slack.com/messages/<channel id>/.
+    * Determine the "channel ID" that Slack uses to identify the channel, which can be found in the url `https://XXX.slack.com/messages/<the channel id you need>/`.
+Or, even simpler, if you open a channel in a browser, the URL reads like this: `https://app.slack.com/client/XXX/<the channel id you need>/details/`.

     * Issue a link command in the administration control room with these collected values as arguments: